 Logistics UK's Logistics Performance Tracker

-Logistics UK has launched the Logistics Performance Tracker – a survey we will be sending every month – to monitor the ongoing impact of the Coronavirus pandemic on logistics and the health and needs of the sector.
+Logistics UK has launched the Logistics Performance Tracker – a survey we will be sending every quarter – to monitor the ongoing impact of the Coronavirus pandemic on logistics and the health and needs of the sector.

 The Coronavirus pandemic has had an extreme and far-reaching effect on all our personal and working lives, and logistics has been at the heart of enabling the economy to continue and supplying the goods people need.